Hans Gabrielsen: Early life and career

 He was born in Kristiania as a son of district stipendiary magistrate Nils Harald Berg Gabrielsen (1856–1934) and Ragnhild Stenersen (1857–1938).
 He grew up in Hadeland, and graduated with the cand.jur. degree in 1914.
-He worked as a deputy judge in Nes på Romerike from 1914 to 1915, and as an attorney in Tana from 1915 to 1921.
+He worked as a deputy judge in Nes Municipality from 1914 to 1915, and as an attorney in Tana Municipality from 1915 to 1921.
 Here he married Sara Andersen (born 16 March 1896) in 1918.
-Gabrielsen was a secretary in the Ministry of Justice for one year, before being appointed district stipendiary magistrate in Vardø.
+Gabrielsen was a secretary in the Ministry of Justice for one year, before being appointed district stipendiary magistrate in the Vardø District Court.
 In 1928 he became the County Governor of Finnmark.

 Finnmark County Governor

-While County Governor of Finnmark Gabrielsen was a member of the Finnmark Commission (Finnmarksnevnden) from 1931, coordinating official Norwegian policy towards the national minorities in Finnmark.
+While County Governor of Finnmark, Gabrielsen was a member of the Finnmark Commission (Finnmarksnevnden) from 1931, coordinating official Norwegian policy towards the national minorities in Finnmark.
 In 1928 Gabrielsen and the Norwegian Ministry of Foreign Affairs opposed replacing the earth goahti used by the border garrison at Svanvik near Finland with regular barracks, to avoid a military build-up that might challenge the friendly relations Norway had with Finland.
 Gabrielsen instead argued for spending the funds on building more police and customs posts at the border instead.
 At the time the earthen goahti at Svanvik was considered the largest in the world.
 Gabrielsen wanted the military moved further away from the border in order to maintain friendly relations with Finland.
 Gabrielsen was generally positive towards Finland, in a period when many Norwegian officials viewed the young country's national ambitions with suspicion.
 Gabrielsen wanted more trade and tourist traffic with Finland.
 Still, he cooperated with the bishop of the Diocese of Hålogaland, Eivind Berggrav, in carrying out surveillance of Finnish and Kven people in the region.
 In 1932 Gabrielsen even went so far as to suggest a strict regulation of Finnish priests' access to use churches in the Norwegian border areas.
-During the same year Gabrielsen was part of a group of officials that intervened after slate workers in Alta broke out in demonstrations and elected a company board dominated by communists.
+During the same year Gabrielsen was part of a group of officials that intervened after slate workers in Alta Municipality broke out in demonstrations and elected a company board dominated by communists.
 The officials reorganized the slate production in Alta, starting the new company Alta Skiferlag.
 The slate workers were then forced to deliver their products to the company.